 The Caribbean Office of Co-Operative Architecture (COCOA) is an award-winning firm which was founded in 2000 by Grenadian architects Bryan Bullen and Trevor Bullen.
 Since its inception, COCOA has been at the forefront of the architectural profession in the Caribbean and has garnered a reputation for design excellence through progressive work that engages our experiences of contemporary culture.

-COCOA have amassed an expansive portfolio to include large scale master planning developments, resorts, commercial and institutional buildings, in addition to multiple private residences.
+COCOA has amassed an expansive portfolio to include large scale master planning developments, resorts, commercial and institutional buildings, in addition to multiple private residences.
 Our collaboration with engineers, project managers, quantity surveyors and other specialist consultants using state of the art technology has assured best practices; while our commitment to environmental protection, and providing sustainable design solutions has culminated in successful projects which meets and exceeds client’s expectations.

 Architectural Services include:

 - Pre-conceptual Design Analysis

 - Feasibility Studies